dalibo/emaj/docs/en/rollbackAdminFunctions.rst

 The function returns an *INTERVAL* value.

-The tables group must be in *LOGGING* state and the supplied mark must be usable for a rollback, i.e. it cannot be logically deleted.
+The tables group must be in *LOGGING* state and the supplied mark must be usable for an E-Maj rollback.

 This duration estimate is approximative.
 It takes into account: